OpenNews/srccon-2022/sponsors.md

 ### 👏 PARTNERSHIP SPONSORS

 Support all aspects of the conference planning and program.
-Partnership sponsors have maximum visibility — your support makes SRCCON possible.
+Partnership sponsors have maximum visibility—your support makes SRCCON possible.

 ### 👉 ACCESSIBILITY SPONSORS

 You’re directly supporting our live transcription and scholarship programs.
-Accessibility is one of our most visible sponsorships across the entire program — because you are helping us make SRCCON available to as many people as possible.
+Accessibility is one of our most visible sponsorships across the entire program—because you are helping us make SRCCON available to as many people as possible.

 ### 🙌 BREAK SPONSORS

 Create spaces for attendees to connect in virtual hallways and hangout spaces.
-We know that these spaces have created lifelong connections between participants, and extremely meaningful.
+We know that these spaces have created lifelong connections between participants, and are extremely meaningful.

 ### 👌 EVENT SPONSORS